rogeriochaves/langstream/docs/docs/llms/open_ai.md

 Then, if you look at the type signature of `OpenAIChatChain`, you will notice that it takes a `str` but it returns an [`OpenAIChatDelta`](pathname:///reference/litechain/contrib/index.html#litechain.contrib.OpenAIChatMessage), this is what OpenAI's chat completion API streams back to us, it holds also the `role` and the `content`, so before joining the chain, we need to do a `map` on the `delta.content` to get strings back.

+Now, you just learned how to use OpenAI for text and chat completion, which is powerful enough, but there is one even more powerful feature, which we put on a separate guide, OpenAI Function Calling, check it out on the next guide.

-That's it for OpenAI LLMs, but if instead of an API you want to run an LLM locally, check it out the next guide on GPT4All
+Also, if instead of an API you want to run an LLM locally, check it out our guide on [GPT4All](/docs/llms/gpt4all).